 She has dedicated more than twenty five years to supporting diverse mission-driven organizations – faith-based, economic and rural development, anti-poverty, food system change, and holistic adult education.
 She has worked in Romania, India, Ecuador, Cambodia, Laos, Kenya, Mali, the Philippines, Ethiopia and China as a consultant to Oxfam America, director of the US Office of the International Institute of Rural Reconstruction, and Peace Corps Volunteer.
 In 2008, she shifted her focus to community-based work in New York’s Hudson Valley, serving for five years as the first Executive Director of the Poughkeepsie Farm Project and coordinating the grassroots Poughkeepsie Plenty food justice initiative.
 Most recently, she managed the cross-departmental community engagement strategy of the Omega Institute.
 Her work has involved participatory facilitation, strategic planning, program development and implementation, resource development, financial management and governance.
 She holds a graduate degree in international affairs from Columbia University.
 She is a founder of slowPOK (history walking tours), the Poughkeepsie City Organizer for Jane’s Walks, and a member of the Race Unity Circle, the Board of the Mid-Hudson Heritage Center, the Community Advisory Board of the Mid-Hudson Children’s Museum, the Inclusive Communities Working Group and Neighborhood Revitalization Committee of Hudson River Housing, Daily Voice Community Advisors, and sPOKe Poughkeepsie (bicycle advocates).

-Terri Hall joins GWI as Network & Communications Manager after many years of collaboration and engagement as part of Omega institute’s Development department.
-Most recently, Terri worked as the Omega Women’s Leadership Center’s Community Engagement Specialist.
+Terri Hall joined GWI as Network & Communications Manager after many years of collaboration and engagement as part of Omega institute’s Development department.
+Prior to becoming a part of the GWI team, Terri worked as the Omega Women’s Leadership Center’s Community Engagement Specialist.
 A native of New York City, Terri has been a Hudson Valley resident for 14 years and brings with her a diverse professional background including the worlds of modern dance (Nanette Bearden Contemporary Dance Theater) and public television and radio (Thirteen/WNET, Children’s Television Workshop, Public Radio Management).
 The mother of two teens, Terri has served on the board of CultureConnect, a Rhinebeck-based non-profit committed to preparing youth to interact with their local and global communities with intelligence, compassion, and cultural competence.
 She also has served on the Rhinebeck Central School District’s Wellness Committee and helped lead fundraising efforts for Rhinebeck’s 2017 student cohort to the World Summit of Nobel Laureates in Bogota.
 She is a graduate of the University of Michigan.

 I am a woman, a daughter, a sister, a wife, a mother and a friend.
 I am an artist, an activist, a musician, a hiker, a kayaker, a gardener, a music lover, a sports fanatic and a damn good cook.
 I am an agent of change.
 In the past 15 years, I have held a number of positions from Art Director to Distillery Consultant.
 And while I enjoyed all of these jobs enormously, I knew there was something missing.
 I believe that a successful community is not made up of individuals working separately, but of individuals working collaboratively on all fronts.
 That is why my roll at GWI is so meaningful to me.
 Creating avenues for people to come together to build healthier, thriving, more sustainable communities benefits us all.